 Heritage Dental Group is committed to caring for children’s smiles and their overall dental health.
 We know how important a great smile is for a child’s confidence and we are passionate about educating children from an early age about the advantages of looking after their teeth and gums.

 At Heritage Dental Group, our team takes special care in encouraging and training kids in good oral hygiene routine.
-Kids also receive their own FREE oral hygiene kit, brush holder and oral hygiene instructions to look after their teeth.
-We recommend 6 monthly check-ups for all age kids.
+Kids also receive their own oral hygiene kit, brush holder and oral hygiene instructions to look after their teeth.
+Dr Singh recommends 6 monthly check-ups for all age kids.

 We also BULK-BILL dental treatment for eligible kids under Child Dental Benefit schedule.